rawilson158/Class_Project22/end_project/README.md

 3. Healthcare Services
 4. Geographic Map ** *(To identify resource location)* **

+## External tools and libraries used in the Python-WOW Project:
+1. Folium (Map Library)
+2. OS (Operating System Path)
+3. CSV's (Excel Spreadsheets)

 * **(Note)** *The information contained within the resource locator is housed within a data repository, which may not be 100 percent accurate.
 The database will be refreshed periodically and will be moved to a web-based application at a later date.*